zanepocock/Java-Kata/README.md

 To implement next: all Katas found at the URL http://www.codingdojo.org/cgi-bin/index.pl?KataCatalogue

 A few handy Java screencasts can be found at: http://www.codekatas.org/casts/tagged/java

+Coding Bat Java (http://codingbat.com/java) has an amazing supply of practice excercises - it would be good to incorporate the best of these here.